NollerReal/MERTS-Modded-NERTS/README.md

 First of all, you should own this game, you can buy it on [steam](https://store.steampowered.com/app/1131190/NERTS_Online/).

+Second, this is a core mod, that shows you the steps to create your own texture pack for NERTS.

+There will be a seperate area for finished texture packs that people make and submit.

 # Prepare the Environment
 ## 1. Install [python](https://www.python.org/) and some dependent libraries.